sukaidie/WebGL/README.md

 # WebGL
-some small projects using WebGL
+some small projects using Three.js

 ### Requirements of ChrismasTree.html
 - The Christmas tree should contain textured spherical balls at various points.